 many facets and meanings.

-fellows, either preclinical or clinical; however, advanced post-doctoral or clinical fellows who provide a
+fellows, either preclinical or clinical.
+However, advanced post-doctoral or clinical fellows who provide a letter from

-letter from an institution stating that the candidate will be joining its faculty within the year are eligible for this
+an institution stating that the candidate will be joining its faculty within the year are eligible for this program.

-program.
-Investigators supported by NCI career development awards (K series) may also be eligible for support
+Investigators supported by NCI career development awards (K series) may also be eligible for support through

-through this program.
-An applicant should not have previously received funding through the Duke Brain SPORE
+this program.
+An applicant should not have previously received funding through the Duke Brain SPORE CEP.

-Funding decisions will be made by December 31, 2018, and communicated directly to the PI.
-Successful projects
+Funding decisions will be made in August and communicated directly to the PI.
+Successful projects will be funded